 If you use Google, YouTube, Gmail or Picassa -- be sure to tune in to Justice Saturday night at 9 p.m.
 ET.
 Prepare to be outraged!
 Forewarned is forearmed.

-Jeanine Pirro is a Fox News legal analyst and the host of "Justice with Judge Jeanine," a weekend primetime show that presents her legal insights on the news of the week, current high profile cases, as well as recent issues and trends in the world of crime and justice.
+Jeanine Pirro joined the Fox News Channel (FNC) in 2006 and currently serves as a legal analyst as well as the host of "Justice with Judge Jeanine," a weekend prime-time program (Saturday, 9 p.m.
+ET) that presents her legal insights on the news of the week, current high profile cases, as well as recent issues and trends in the world of crime and justice.